bayeslife/service-verification-service/README.md

 If nonverification is new, then de-register service.

 ### Report services status
+Service discovery capabilities do this.

 Which services are verified and active
 Which services are not verified
 Which services are registered but have no verification tests.
 Time series data of service historical data.
 Historical changes to verification tests.

+## Domain Concerns

+### How to test a service without testing its dependencies.

+A service can be expected to fail if its dependents services arent available or perform differently from expected.

+A solution to this problem is provided.
+Each service is to report the services it depends upon.
+When a service is to be verified, the list of dependencies is first retrieved and only if all dependencies are know to be verified will the verification process proceed.

+When a service depends upon an unverified service it will not be registered or will unregister itself.

 ##  Unit Tests